For each core area of digital literacy this web portal recommands some quality tools, which are documented below.

-These are either programs that the University of Basel makes available to its members and, where applicable, has licensed, or tools that have been identified as relevant for the «Digital Literacies» project.
-The majority of the tools selected by the project fall into the «Free/Open Source» software category.
+These are in some cases programs that the University of Basel makes available to its members.
+In other cases, less well-known programs have been selected on the basis of their usefulness for work in the academic context.
+The majority of the tools documented below fall into the «Free/Open Source» software category.

 Further links and recommendations in the area of software can be found on this web portal under «Information Resources», in particular on the page on general ICT competence and on the page on identity, security and health.